 Cleft Lip and Palate

-The Network also sees patients without a cleft but with similar speech difficulties.
+We also see patients without a cleft but with similar speech difficulties.
 These referrals are often made by Speech and Language Therapists working in the community.

 The aim of the Network is to provide multidisciplinary specialised management for at least the first 20 years of life to produce the best outcomes for patients in terms of optimal physical function, psychological adjustment and aesthetics.